divyanshupundir/mavlink-kotlin/README.md

 ### Support for Kotlin Multiplatform

-Target JVM, JS, Apple, Linux and Windows applications using the same codebase.
+Target Android, iOS, JS, JVM, Linux, macOS, watchOS and Windows applications using the same codebase.

 ## Project Structure

 ### api

-Interfaces, annotations and wrapper/helper classes for the MAVLink protocol.
+Core interfaces, classes and annotations for the MAVLink protocol.

 ### serialization